Reasons for Uncertified Results in Duolingo English Test (DET)

 Face obstruction.

-- Covering your mouth, ears, or face with hands or clothing at any point counts as obstruction
+- Covering your mouth counts as obstruction

 - The AI keeps watching after the setup scan ends